FirelightWP/easy-fancybox/readme.txt

 Requires at least: 5.0
 Requires PHP: 7.0
 Tested up to: 6.6.1
-Stable tag: 2.3.1
+Stable tag: 2.3.2
 License: GPLv3

 Formerly Easy Fancybox.
 The most popular WordPress lightbox plugin.
 Simple, fast, and responsive.
 Opens images, videos, PDFs, and custom popups.

 == Description ==

 **NEWS: Easy Fancybox is now Firelight Lightbox**.
+[Read about it here.](https://firelightwp.com/big-news-easy-fancybox-is-now-firelight-lightbox/)

 Firelight Lightbox is the **most popular lighbox plugin for WordPress**, active on over 200,000 WordPress installations.
 It adds a lightweight and flexible lightbox for viewing images, video, and other media on your website.